FongMunHong/boilerMakerIX-Dining/README.md

 This project primarily uses Python, Flask, React.js, and other frontend tools to create a site that is easy to access and manage

 ## About the creaters of this site
-This site was created by current Purdue Computer Science students Mun Hong Fong, Isaac Stephan, Jonathon Maskew, and Juan Diaz
+This site was created by current Purdue Computer Science students Mun Hong Fong, Isaac Stephan, Jonathan Maskew, and Juan Diaz